www3838438/dbu/doc/packages/desktop-launcher-kupfer.list.chroot.md

 can search and browse your files, launch desired applications and object you need in a quicker way.

-Kupfer is written in Python 3 and has a flexible architecture based on plugins to extend its features.
-Kupfer is a summoner/launcher in the style of Quicksilver or GNOME Do.
-It can search and browse your files, launch desired applications and object you need in a quicker way.

 Kupfer is written in Python and has a flexible architecture based on plugins to extend its features.